 How do I apply for the Heritage Bank Community Saver account?

 Heritage Bank is an Australian credit union, and you must first become a member and pay a $1 fee in order to be able to access the Community Saver or any of their other accounts.
-You can apply for both online at the same time, and clicking on “Go to Site” will take you to the secure application page to get started.
+You can apply for both online at the same time.
 Check beforehand that you are able to meet the eligibility requirements for this account:

 - Minimum age.
 For the Community Saver Heritage Bank does not set forth a minimum age requirement.